Benefits of training with a Garmin watch

 Our Garmin integration will automatically sync any future unlocked weeks to your Garmin connect profile.
 For users on a free week, they'll get access to workouts from that week only.
 For Runna Premium users, we'll automatically sync the following two weeks of workouts to your profile.

 Syncing your workouts

-To sync your workouts from your Garmin Connect app to your watch, please open your app and navigate to ‘Workouts’.
+Your Garmin workouts should automatically sync to your watch based on the calendar schedule that they follow.
+To manually sync your workouts from your Garmin Connect app to your watch, please open your app and navigate to ‘Workouts’.
 This can typically be found under More > Training > Workouts.
 You will see all of the workouts from your plan here and can click on each one to see more details.
 To send it to your watch, click on the workout and select press the below button to send it to your watch.
 You’ll then need to sync your watch to make sure the workout is copied across.

 To start the workout from your watch, the exact steps will depend on the model that you have.
 For most Garmin watches, the steps are: